Second Continental Congress: Provisional government

-The Congress moved to Baltimore in the winter of 1776–77 to avoid capture by British forces who were advancing on Philadelphia.
-Henry Fite's tavern was the largest building in Baltimore Town at the time and provided a comfortable location of sufficient size for Congress to meet.
-Its site at the western edge of town was beyond easy reach of the British Royal Navy's ships should they try to sail up the harbor and the Patapsco River to shell the town.
-Congress was again forced to flee Philadelphia at the end of September 1777, as British troops occupied the city; they moved to York, Pennsylvania, and continued their work.
+The Congress moved to Baltimore in the winter of 1776–77 to avoid capture by British forces who were advancing on Philadelphia during the British Army's attempt to capture the city, which was then the revolutionary capital of the Thirteen Colonies.
+In Baltimore, the Congress met at Henry Fite's tavern, the largest building in Baltimore at the time, which provided a comfortable location of sufficient size for Congress to meet.
+Its site at the western edge of town was beyond easy reach of the British Royal Navy's ships should they attempt to sail up the harbor and the Patapsco River to shell the town.
+Congress was again forced to flee Philadelphia at the end of September 1777, as British troops seized and occupied the city; they moved to York, Pennsylvania, where they continued their work.

 Congress passed the Articles of Confederation on November 15, 1777, after more than a year of debate, and sent it to the states for ratification.
 Approval by all 13 states was required for the establishment of the constitution.
 Jefferson's proposal for a Senate to represent the states and a House to represent the people was rejected, but a similar proposal was adopted later in the United States Constitution.
 One issue of debate was large states wanting a larger say, nullified by small states who feared tyranny.
-The small states won and each state had one vote.
+The small states prevailed, and each state was afforded one vote.
 Another revolved around the issue of western land claims; states without such claims wanted those with claims to yield them to Congress.
 As written, western land claims remained in the hands of the individual states.
 Congress urged the states to give their assent quickly, and most did.
 The first to ratify was Virginia on December 16, 1777; 12 states had ratified the Articles by February 1779, 14 months into the process.
 The lone holdout, Maryland, finally ratified the Articles on February 2, 1781, doing so only after Virginia relinquished its claims on land north of the Ohio River to Congress.